CIL Chen: Artistic activities

 From 2017 to 2018, CIL's art pieces were selected to be part of Return to Ontology Art Exhibitions: Tracing the Source of Abstract Art in the New period of Guangdong, which is a cross cities and years group exhibition organized by the Lingnan Painting Academy, curated by Xiaoyan Yang and Bin Hu, and sponsored by the Lingnan Art Museum, Guanshanyue Art Museum and Art Museum of GAFA.

 In July 2016, The Way of Nature: CIL Painting Exhibition was sponsored by the University Town Museum of Guangzhou Academy of Fine Arts with Zhengyao Zuo as the art director, Xiaoyan Yang as the Curator, and Johnson Chang as the academic chair.
 Scholars and guests like Shuangxi Yin, Shaofeng Ji, Hong Lu, Zhenhua Sun, Yuan Feng, Bin Hu, Ziyu Zheng, and Weiping He attended the opening ceremony and symposium.

 In August 2015, Dimension 22VR art show was held at the South China Book Festival with the Lingnan Fine Arts Publishing House.

 In March 2013, the performance art Incubation of Confucian businessmen was showcased in Guangzhou, China.
 The video got published on gd.qq.com.

-In July 2016, Guangzhou Daily, artron.net, gd.qq.com, Sina News, toutiao.com, 3g.21cn.com, etc., published relevant reports and videos of the opening ceremony and interviews of "The Way of Nature: CIL Painting Exhibition".
+In July 2016, Guangzhou Daily, artron.net, gd.qq.com, Sina News, toutiao.com, 3 g.21cn.com, etc., published relevant reports and videos of the opening ceremony and interviews of "The Way of Nature: CIL Painting Exhibition".